peppermint-chain/documentation/source/setup_mysql_docker.rst

 	> docker exec -it testmysql bash
 	> mysql -u root -ptest123 < /etc/mysql/conf.d/docker_world_dump.sql

-For simplicity, we kept the password for the user peppermint as peppermint.
+For simplicity, we kept the password for the user peppermint as "peppermint123" in the above script.
 Please feel free to change it.

 Find IP Address
 ===============

 To find the IP address assigned to the machine by the router, follow the following steps:

-Open a command prompt by going to Start -> Windows System --> Command Prompt You can also start it by running the command (CTRL-R) "cmd" Once the black command prompt window is open, give the following command
+	- Open a command prompt by going to Start -> Windows System --> Command Prompt
+	- You can also start it by running the command (CTRL-R) "cmd"
+	- Once the black command prompt window is open, give the following command

 .. code-block:: bash